csulbacm/acm-website/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+##Prerequisites

+You need to install grunt and bower beforehand.

+`npm install -g grunt bower`

 ## Development

 To get started, clone the repository and run the following commands in the project directory: